- Shakopee High School

 We've compiled a list of frequently asked questions.

-Q: What is the key difference between Shakopee CAPS and regular high school?A: Shakopee CAPS is a profession-based learning approach where students are fully immersed in the business community, treated as professionals and participate in real projects, using industry standard tools with real business partners.
-Students will gain broadly useful professional skills in the context of high demand/high skill careers (ex: nursing, physician, healthcare, digital art, manufacturing, etc.).
+Q: What is the key difference between Shakopee CAPS and other high school courses?A: Shakopee CAPS is a profession-based learning approach where students are fully immersed in the business community, treated as professionals and participate in real projects, using industry standard tools with business partners.
+Students will gain broadly useful professional skills in the context of high demand/high skill careers.
 Students will begin their professional network with business partners and mentors, therefore jump-starting their career all before they enter college.Q: Is Shakopee CAPS a trade school or vocational program?A: No. Shakopee CAPS provides students the opportunity to deeply explore professions of interest through a profession-based, inquiry-learning method.
 Local and global business partners participate with highly skilled instructors to provide authentic exposure and skill acquisition in high demand/high skill 21st century professions.Q: What type of credit is offered for Shakopee CAPS strands?A: High School elective credits and college credits are available.Q: What time and where will the classes be held?A: Students will attend Shakopee CAPS classes during Block 1 and 2 (8:20 a.m. -11:05 a.m.) or Block 3 and 4 (12:10-3:00 p.m.)
 During first and second quarter, students will attend 5 days a week at their off-campus host site.
 During third quarter, students will be at individual internship sites 4 days each week and 1 day together as a class at their off-campus host site.Q: What programs will be offered for the upcoming school year?A:- Business Administration and Management

 - Healthcare and Medicine